egervan/hello-world/README.md

 # hello-world
 First experience with github.
-Before I used only bitbucket
+Before I used another Bitbucket.
+I am Java programmer and I like coding)